 As viscose comes from wood pulp turned into cellulosic, which feels like authentic cotton or linen, the company’s source of viscose needs to come from managed forests.
 Meanwhile, the ECONYL regenerated fabric is plastic waste collected from seas (e.g., discarded fishing nets) and turned into yarn.
 Boden also introduced women empowerment programs in India, China, and Vietnam.

-There are plenty more clothing brands which green efforts are worth mentioning.
+There are plenty more clothing brands that green efforts are worth mentioning.
 But, the fact that the fashion industry has become more aware of the need to save the environment stands.
 The closet of the future may comprise mostly of clothes made from recycled materials and by workers lucky to get the chance to turn their lives around.